 - garlic harvest (August) and planting (October)

 - helping out in the kitchen making preserves (August-October)

 - assisting with chopping wood, chipping brush and stacking wood

 During the season we will also be working closely with another farm where we grow our three sisters garden with corn, beans and squash.
 Aric also takes the hay off their fields.
 One of our helpers lives on this farm with her mother.
-This year she is setting up a Slovenian-style AZ beehive house, which you are welcome to visit during your stay with us.
+In 2019 she set up a Slovenian-style AZ beehive house, which you are welcome to visit during your stay with us.

 In your free time, we encourage you to enjoy the nearby river and conservation areas, the interesting hamlets, artisan galleries, theatre and other cultural attractions in the area.
 Having your own vehicle to go exploring will make your stay more worthwhile, as there is no public transit.
 We go to town occasionally, but not for the purpose of site-seeing.
-We do participate in a number of events throughout the year, and you are welcome to tag along.
 We occasionally have potlucks by the river and bonfires with friends.
 We live in a beautiful area with ample opportunity for time alone, or with friends, in the great outdoors.

 Limited internet access

 We are smokers